-The Winter exhibition explores the fascinating concept of Luxury through a long lens, contextualising objects across time and culture to illuminate evolving notions of beauty, wealth and value.
+The Winter exhibition explores the fascinating concept of Luxury through a long lens, contextualizing objects across time and culture to illuminate evolving notions of beauty, wealth and value.

 In addition, there will be a virtual reality experience based on the series that will take viewers on an immersive journey through the lives of the Emirati forefathers and the history of the UAE.